gardehal/python-playlist/README.md

 - search streams and sources in playlist by name?
 - fetch for sources by id or indexs
 - error with add/remove/move streams functions in playlistservice, should be IDs, always, not indices
-- edit parts of object, like playWatchedStreams bool in Playlist
 - restore command for soft deleted
 - some print results, listing sources should list playlist (ID or name), adding/removing anything with relations should specify relation
 - adding sources, check for duplicates on url (warning on duplicate name?)